chataignault/models/diffusion/ppca/README.md

 $x \in \mathbb{R}^q$ is the latent one, with $q \ll d$ and $\epsilon \sim \mathcal{N} (0, \sigma^2)$.

+In the following section, the reasoning is detailed, as in the paper, with extra intermediate steps.

 Then the
 <span style="color:green">log-likelihood </span>
 of the joint observation and latent variables is :